 Howard Timms, editor, publisher, and sponsor of wildfire words at Frosted Fire, has been part of Cheltenham Poetry Festival management since 2014.
 A playwright with production credits in the U.S. and Britain, he followed his wife Marilyn into writing poetry when he joined the Festival team.

 His first book of poetry, Deciphering the Maze (Indigo Dreams, 2020) is a collaboration with his wife, Marilyn.

-Marilyn Timms, assistant editor and competition administrator, is a much published poet in journals, anthologies, and ezines.
+Marilyn Timms, co-editor and competitions coordinator, is a much published poet in journals, anthologies, and ezines.
 She has won many prizes, and has appeared six times in the winners’ list of Gloucester Writers Network annual competition at the Cheltenham Literature festival.
 Her first published poetry collection was Poppy Juice.
 (2018, Beechwood Press).